hyperledger/indy-hipe/text/0028-wire-message-format/README.md

 ## The pack()/unpack() Functions

 The pack() functions are implemented in the Indy-SDK and will evolve over time.
 The initial instance of pack() will have APIs built in that allow for a consumer of the APIs to be able The details of the outputs of packed messages are defined below.
-Additionally, there's a schema describing the intent of the key:value pairs below.
+Additionally, there's a [schema](schema.md) available.

 ### Pack Message